ioBroker/ioBroker.example/README.md

 * other sensor types
 * put the sensor code in separate file
 * pushing new sensor to config, then visible in admin/config page
+* HMS100TF Temp below 0°C and battery low to be implemented

 ## Changelog: